ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

-  - Given one or more sets of textual, numerical, categorical, binary, or combined data (that may have missing and/or corrupted data values), implement, use, and evaluate a Python function that support data analysis through these steps:
+  - Given one or more sets of textual, numerical, categorical, binary, or combined data (that may have missing and/or corrupted data values), implement, use, and evaluate a Python function that supports data analysis through these steps:
     - Input, process, and check the data sets to confirm their correctness.
     - Run an appropriate statistical technique (e.g., the calculation of a mean,